Afterglow (Electric Light Orchestra album): Overview: Afterglow

 The songs from soundtrack album Xanadu (1980) were not included.

 The song "Destination Unknown", which was previously released as a B-side to "Calling America" single, was issued as promo only CD single.
+This statement is untrue.
+It was a 10 track sampler, not a CD single.

 Track listing: Afterglow

 All tracks written by Jeff Lynne, except "Roll Over Beethoven" by Chuck Berry and Ludwig van Beethoven.